JesperHonders/jesperhonders.github.io/project1/readme.md

 Loading Gif fixen zodat deze niet geregeld wordt in de css.

 Fixen zodat er geen cookies nodig zijn om de ajax call te returnen.

+# Fixes

+Made it so that you don't have to have enabled cookies or localstorage to benefit from the core functionality, wich is finding random houses based on your search query.

+When you don't have cookies enabled the detail page will link to funda's original detail page (Dirty work around must be a better way but couldn't find it).

+Localstorage History panel only enables if you have localstorage on your system, otherwise it is disabled and won't show.